donnol/blog/content/posts/2022/01/consensus.md

 	Plan(events []Event, user interface{}) (interface{}, uint64, error) }

+// Send sends an event to machine identified by `id`.
+// `evt` is going to be passed into StateHandler.Planner, in the events[].User param
+//
+// If a state machine with the specified id doesn't exits, it's created, and it's
+// state is set to zero-value of stateType provided in group constructor
+//
+// 每个id对应一个状态机
+func (s *StateGroup) Send(id interface{}, evt interface{}) (err error)

 // StateGroup 返回StateMachine
 func (s *StateGroup) loadOrCreate(name interface{}, userState interface{}) (*StateMachine, error) {
 	// ...